ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/mircea/04/pgs_ss22_04_mircea.md

 ## Task 4: Experiments

 Come up with your own experimental pattern.
 You do not need to follow a design goal with this task and the result does not need to look good.
 The goal of this task is that you experiment with the different functions components.
 Submit your fragment shader as `experiments_lastname.frag`
+Based on Lewis Leptons tutorials (commented at the beginning of each example):

 [experiments_mircea_01.frag](./experiments_mircea_01.frag)